junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 "Cas."
 Dean winds around him, standing before the man, looking at him solidly for the first time.

 Castiel looks up, meeting his eyes.
 His eyes are filled with tears, long streaks of tears streaming down his cheeks.
-"I have to, I have to," he murmurs the words like a chanting.
+"I have to, I have to," he murmurs the words like a chant.
 "He killed my family -- no, I killed my family.
 I have to do something.
 Anything."

 "Oh Cas," Dean sighs long and sad, wrapping the ghost's consciousness or whatever he is in his arms.
 He can't really sense the touch, but he feels an existence, a kind of fullness in his heart when he holds him, so he holds him tighter.